zzq0706/unity-ros2-simulator/README.md

 ## Quick Start

 ### 1. Open project
-Finally, please open `OpenConstructionSimulator` package from UnityHub.
+Please open `Simulator` package from UnityHub.
 (It takes more than 5 minuites at the first time, in the case).

 ### 2. Select the Scene file
 There are pre-built Scene file in `Asset/OpenConstructionSim/Scenes/AdaptedDumperEnv.unity`.
 Check the sensor scripts and the controller scripts under 'dumper' object if you have more interests to adapt the scripts to new models.